testingcan/blog/content/Crawling-Part-1.md

-Title: Crawling dynamically generated content with Scrapy - Part 1
+Title: Crawling dynamically generated content with Scrapy
 Date: 2017-11-21
 Category: Tutorial
 Tags: scrapy, python
 Summary: Learn how to use the *scrapy shell* to assess why your spider does not return anything or if you need to change your spider.
+Status: published

 [One](https://stackoverflow.com/questions/33185651/python-scrapy-for-dynamic-content) [of](https://stackoverflow.com/questions/27525142/selenium-ajax-dynamic-pagination-base-spider) [the](https://stackoverflow.com/questions/44110505/no-data-after-scraping-a-website) [most](https://stackoverflow.com/questions/41165599/how-to-get-the-href-and-associated-information-using-scrapy) [frequent](https://www.reddit.com/r/learnpython/comments/6ij1qa/trying_to_get_a_url_using_bs4_but_source_code_is/) questions I have encountered concerning Scrapy is how to crawl dynamic pages.
 People may learn about Scrapy because their goal is to crawl a particular page, but then fail to understand why their Spider returns only empty outputs.